 - Date December 9, 2020 – A number of changes to regulations affecting liquor sales licensees, liquor delivery services and manufacturers will take effect on January 1, 2021, unless otherwise outlined by the Alcohol and Gaming Commission of Ontario (AGCO).
 Read the AGCO Information Bulletin

 - Date November 23, 2020 – Several Ontario regions are moving to new levels of the COVID-19 Response Framework.
-In addition, Public Health Units may have implemented local restrictions.
+In addition, local Public Health have implemented further restrictions.
 Specific rules for those involved in the delivery, sale, or service of alcohol may be affected.
 The AGCO will continue to make updates to its webpage to help licensees understand how this affects them.
 Please continue to check regularly.